Nubieber, California

 Nubieber (formerly, Big Valley City and New Town) is a census-designated place in Lassen County, California.
-It was located at the common terminus of the Western Pacific Railroad and the Great Northern Railway Bieber Line 3 mi southwest of Bieber, at an elevation of 4121 feet (1256 m).
+It is located at the common terminus of the Western Pacific Railroad and the Great Northern Railway Bieber Line 3 mi southwest of Bieber, at an elevation of 4121 feet (1256 m).
 Its population is 19 as of the 2020 census, down from 50 from the 2010 census.

+History

 The settlement was established in 1931, when the railroads were built to the place.
 The first post office opened the same year.
 The name was a version of "New Bieber".
 The first person born in the settlement was Shirley Patrica Warren, daughter of Rex and Beulah Warren.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 0.8 square mile (2.0 km^{2}), of which over 99% is land.
+According to the United States Census Bureau, the CDP has a total area of 0.8 square mile (2.0 km^{2}), of which 99% is land.